Use the link below to see the answers to common questions asked about mining, oil exploration, Karak International Oil and Jordan.

 What contribution will oil shale make to Jordan’s energy needs?

-By 2020 oil shale is expected to meet 14% of Jordan’s domestic energy requirements.
+By 2020, the Governmnet of Jordan plans that oil shale will meet 14% of Jordan’s domestic energy requirements.

 How much shale oil is in Karak International Oil’s deposits?